Mostafa-Tarek/DeepLearning-Follow-Me/README.md

 ## Deep Learning Project ##

-The goal of this project is to build a Fully Convolution Neural Network (FCNN) to identify and track a person with a Drone using Deeplearning (DL) platform-tools (TensorFlow, Keras).
+The goal of this project is to build a Fully Convolution Neural Network (FCNN) using Semantic Segmentation to identify and track a person with a Drone using Deeplearning (DL) platform-tools (TensorFlow, Keras).

 [image_0]: ./docs/misc/sim_screenshot.png
 ![alt text][image_0]